socialray/makahiki-ktuh/doc/theme-development.rst

 textual links stand out.
 Pages like Profile contain links, so you can check to see that the link text stands out on this page.

+To see your the results of your theme, you can navigate to the special page "theme-display".
+It has all of the theme-able elements in a single page.

 Cleanup:  Delete the prior theme's variable definitions